shhossain/computer_science/Number System/readme.md

 | 10      | 12    |

 ## Decimal Number System
+Decimal Numbers have ten digits, 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+Decimal numbers are used in everyday life.

 | Decimal | Decimal |
 |---------|---------|
 | 0       | 0       |